wards-a/114-mawardi-adama/README.md

 Website-based marketing information system for goods supply services based on customer needs at [PT Goodiebag Custom Indonesia](https://www.instagram.com/goodiebag.custom/).
 Examples of items provided include goodie bags, tote bags, pouches, notebooks, ballpoint pens, etc.

 #### What the project does
-- Customers can see the products that the company can provide,
+- Customers can see the products that the company can provide.
 - Customers can place orders and request quotations related to the products to be ordered.
 - Admin can manage items and order data through the dashboard menu.